Techniques Toolkit

 Fast-acting techniques for when emotions feel overwhelming.

-A sensory grounding exercise that uses your five senses to bring you back to the present moment when anxiety or overwhelm takes over.
+A sensory grounding exercise using your five senses to bring you back to the present moment when anxiety or overwhelm takes over.

-A DBT distress tolerance skill that uses your body to quickly bring down overwhelming emotions.
-Four tools, each targeting a different part of your physiology.
+A DBT distress tolerance skill using your body to quickly reduce overwhelming emotions.
+Four tools targeting different parts of your physiology.

 A simple four-step DBT technique for creating space between what happens to you and how you respond.